 Message from the Chair

-Chair, Department of Practical Theology
+Chair and Professor, Department of Practical Theology